 What is Wedding Budget Allocation?

-A wedding readiness benchmark compares your planned wedding spend across the 8 largest budget lines — total budget, venue, catering per head, photography, entertainment, flowers and decor, attire, and stationery and extras — against the typical UK wedding profile captured in the Hitched Wedding Survey.
-The average UK wedding costs £19,000-£22,000 for around 80 guests, with venue and catering together consuming 50-55% of most budgets.
+A wedding readiness benchmark compares your planned wedding spend across the 8 largest budget lines, total budget, venue, catering per head, photography, entertainment, flowers and decor, attire, and stationery and extras, against the typical US wedding profile captured in The Knot Real Weddings Study.
+The average US wedding costs $33,000-$38,000 for around 130 guests, with venue and catering together consuming 50-55% of most budgets.
 Benchmarking every category before you book exposes where you are overspending relative to priority and where smart reallocation can buy you a noticeably better wedding for the same total outlay.

 The Formula